-This article will give you reliable resources and advice on...
+This easy guide will give you reliable resources and advice on...

 Here's how you can build your own potential networking list:

-You’re looking for a housekeeper for your home.
-You meet with two businesses.
+You’re looking for a new commercial cleaning service for the office building you own, and you meet with two businesses.

 The second business: